by Ken Knezick - Island Dreams Travel

 - PACKING FOR SUCCESS -- Baggage weight maximums are decreasing at the same time carry-on capacity and contents are being restricted.
 So no more kitchen sink, plus a backup -- we all must learn to pack ever more lightly and efficiently.
 Our checked luggage is also subject to greater scrutiny than ever before.
 My dive bag and camera case ice chest are often opened by the TSA inspectors.
 In a proactive response, I have begun to put a carefully worded note to them inside each bag, packed right on top.
 It explains the contents, assures that any dive lights have been securely locked in the off position, stresses that the components are delicate, and respectfully requests careful repacking.
 This straight-forward approach seems to have cut down on sloppy "rummaging around," as well as more extensive inspections.

 - WEIGH YOUR BAGS -- The bathroom scale is now an important part of packing for success.
 Don't try to pack the night before your trip.
 Start one week in advance, pack all you think you need, and then carefully weigh each bag.
-Next remove some of that (now unnecessary) stuff, and repeat as needed.
-Scales differ so strive to bring it in a few pounds below the maximum.
+Next remove some of that (now superfluous) stuff, and repeat as needed.
+Scales differ so strive to bring it in a bit below the maximum.

 - FREQUENT FLIERS -- In some cases elite members of frequent flier programs may receive more generous baggage allowances.
-This may become one of the most valuable benefits of gaining priority elite status on the airline you use most often.
-Check with your airline for current policies.
+This has become one of the most valuable benefits of gaining priority elite status on the airline you use most often.
+Check with your airline for current policies and learn to play their game.

-- EXTRA LUGGAGE -- It may be possible to purchase the right to check a third bag, at a cost of something like $125.
+- EXTRA LUGGAGE -- Underwater photographers feel the pain.
+It may be possible to purchase the right to check a third bag, at a cost of something like $125.
 In high capacity travel times however, it may no longer be possible to elect this option, at any price.
 Again, don't be stymied at the gate.
 Check with your airline in advance.

 - CARRY-ON LUGGAGE -- As of now travelers in the USA are limited to one carry-on bag, plus the equivalent of a purse, laptop bag, or small backpack.
-You are advised not to test the capacity limits, as your carry-on may be denied boarding, or forced to be checked.
+Don't test the capacity limits too closely, as your carry-on may be denied boarding, or forced to be gate checked.
 Plan and pack accordingly.

 - WHAT NOT TO CARRY-ON -- An extensive, and ever-growing, list concerns what may not be contained in your carry-on luggage.
 Newest restrictions forbid carrying on any liquid, gel, or lotion products, unless they are specifically less than three ounces in volume.
 This includes toothpaste, perfume, many make-up products, and even things as seemingly innocuous as lip gloss.
 All such items should be packed in a quart-sized Ziplock bag for easy inspection.
 As anything battery-powered invites extra scrutiny, when possible, limit the amount of electronics you are carrying.
 As these policies are in a state of flux, you are strongly advised to access this TSA link for current data: Transportation Security Administration - Permitted and Prohibited Items

 - HOT-BUTTON TOPICS -- In the airport and on the aircraft, never use hot-button words like bomb, terrorist, etc. This is simply not the time for humor.
 An offhand remark or attempt at a joke can quickly put you off the flight, and into big trouble.
-When clearing security, be patient, helpful, and relaxed.
-But don't try to be funny.
+When clearing security, keep smiling.
+Be patient, helpful, and relaxed, but don't try to be funny.

 - RENEW YOUR PASSPORT -- Many destinations now require that your passport remain valid for at least six months after conclusion of your visit.
 If your passport will expire within the next year, make immediate plans to process your renewal.
 As of this writing, renewal fees total $110.
 Again, details are here: http://travel.state.gov/